 Free live broadcasts of Seattle Opera productions

-Want to experience the splendor of opera on the go?
-Tune into 98.1 KING FM every Saturday night during the season for live broadcasts from the stage of McCaw Hall and a full lineup of other, full-length opera recordings.
+Tune into 98.1 KING FM Classic Radio every Saturday during the season for live broadcasts from the stage of McCaw Hall.
 A Seattle Opera curator leads you through this marvelous listening journey.
 Recording details are posted at king.org.
-Upcoming Seattle Opera LIVE broadcasts from McCaw Hall:

 Free Community Events